GYUHO Lee © 2026

 03. Discovery

-Before designing solutions, I mapped the application process firsthand to understand where students lost time, clarity, and confidence.
+Before designing solutions, I combined my own application experience with desk research and the survey to see where students lost time, clarity, and confidence.

 Three recurring patterns stood out.